Adult nurse

 Progression to roles such as ward sister, ward manager and team leader depends on the development of management skills and your level of specialist knowledge.
 You may then progress either within a clinical specialism up to posts such as nurse consultant, or through further managerial responsibility as a matron and then up the executive ladder to a director of nursing post.

-For more information on possible career pathways see the Royal College of Nursing careers resource for registered nurses.
+For more information on possible career pathways see the RCN careers resource for registered nurses.